|

 cabinets.
 The mic run through a good mic pre amp straight to tape

-instruments where the warm character of the sound is captured very
+with no EQ gives amazing sound quality Brass: The ML 52 is very adept at recording brass instruments where the warm character of the sound is captured very well by the mic

 Trumpets and trombone: These can both be captured with fine